cloudnativetrainings/trainings/kkp_fundamentals/02-intial_setup/README.md

     issuerCookieKey: TODO-A-RANDOM-KEY
     serviceAccountKey: TODO-A-RANDOM-KEY
 ```
 Now as KKP and [DEX](https://github.com/dexidp/dex) can talk to each other, we need to configure a so called [DEX Connector](https://github.com/dexidp/dex#connectors) for the user authentication at the DEX authentication proxy.
 For now, we will just configure one static user.
 For this you need to replace `TODO-STUDENT-EMAIL@loodse.training` with your `student-XX-xxx@loodse.training` email.
-The default password is `password`
+The default password is `password`.
+You can replace it by running command `htpasswd -bnBC 10 "" PASSWORD_HERE | tr -d ':\n' | sed 's/$2y/$2a/'` by replacing `PASSWORD_HERE` with your desired password.

 ```yaml
   # For testing purposes, we configure a single static user/password combination.